nih-sparc/sparc.client/README.md

 from sparc.client import SparcClient a = SparcClient(connect=False, config_file='config.ini')
 module = a.pennsieve.connect()
-module.user.whoami() #execute internal functions of the module
+module.info() #execute internal functions of the module

 # alternatively connect all the services available
 a.connect()  #connect to all services

 ```

+## Test generation - PyTest

+Some good resource for implementing tests could be found at [Medium](https://medium.com/analytics-vidhya/pytest-mocking-cheatsheet-dcebd84876e3).

+## Documentation - Sphinx tutorial

+A fresh start for creating documentation with Sphinx could be found at [towardsdatascience](https://towardsdatascience.com/documenting-python-code-with-sphinx-554e1d6c4f6d)

 # Contribution Guide